-Our camping refuge facility is perfect for our tent and pod campers, and groups wishing to get together for special occasions, especially in the colder months!
+Our brand new camping refuge facility is perfect for our tent and pod campers, and groups wishing to get together for special occasions, especially in the colder months!

 - Spacious and comfortable indoor meeting/living area

 - Log-burning stove and under-floor heating

-- Modern kitchen facilities with 2 ovens
+- · Modern kitchen facilities with 2 ovens

 - Dining space

-- Washrooms for glampers (particularly in high season) and a family/disabled wet room.
+- Washrooms for backpackers and glampers, particularly out of season, including a family/disabled room.

 - Satellite TV

-- Large indoor games/activity room.
+- Large indoor games/activity room with additional TV

-- Drying room
+- · Drying room